Top Ten Things SEGA is Best Known For

 Almost all Sonic characters look exactly the same.
 The one exception is Dr. Eggman, who is one of the most iconic villains in the gaming industry.

-6 Sega does what Nintendon't (Slogan) Nintendo Co., Ltd. is a Japanese multinational consumer electronics and software company headquartered in Kyoto, Japan.
+Nintendo Co., Ltd. is a Japanese multinational consumer electronics and software company headquartered in Kyoto, Japan.

 This famous slogan made Sega a beloved underdog in the console war against a gaming industry giant.

-Sixteen-bit arcade action. you can't do this on nintendo, genesis does! what nintendon't!
+Sixteen-bit arcade action.
+You can't do this on Nintendo.
+Genesis does what Nintendon't!

-8 Sega Dreamcast
+7. Sega Dreamcast

-Yes, it was their last console, but it was, without a doubt the perfect console to end on.
+Yes, it was their last console, but it was, without a doubt, the perfect console to end on.
 Sega consoles sure went out with a bang.

 Sega's nail in the coffin in console making.

-9 Sega Saturn
+8. Sega Saturn

-This console is mostly known for marking the beginning of the end of Sega when it came down to making video game consoles.
+This console is mostly known for marking the beginning of the end of Sega when it came to making video game consoles.

-12 Super Sonic
+9. Super Sonic

 The greatest character that Sega is known for.